sebastiencs/sidebar.el/README.md

 `sidebar` is a customizable file explorer with git integration.

-I had few problems with others similar projects, so I learned elisp and wrote this one:
+I had few problems with others similar projects, so I wrote this one:
 - With the others, we're limited to 1 instance per emacs instance, it's annoying when we're using emacs daemon.
   `sidebar` is written in a way to be able to open one sidebar for each frame.
 - We can't select in which window we want to open the file. it's possible with `sidebar`